 Telehealth is changing the way Australians access skin care, making it easier than ever to get expert advice without leaving home

-What Happens in a Telehealth Skin Consultation?
+What happens in a Telehealth Skin Consultation?

-Before the Call
+Before the Consultation

-During the Call
+During the Consultation

-• adjustments to your skincare routine.
+• Advice on adjustments to your skincare routine.

 How to Decide What’s Best for You

-Common Skin Conditions Managed via Telehealth
+Common Skin Conditions Assessed via Telehealth

 ConditionHow Telehealth Helps